Aliases for POLD4 Gene

 External Ids for POLD4 Gene

 This gene encodes the smallest subunit of DNA polymerase delta.
 DNA polymerase delta possesses both polymerase and 3' to 5' exonuclease activity and plays a critical role in DNA replication and repair.
 The encoded protein enhances the activity of DNA polymerase delta and plays a role in fork repair and stabilization through interactions with the DNA helicase Bloom syndrome protein.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Mar 2012]

 GeneCards Summary for POLD4 Gene

 POLD4 (DNA Polymerase Delta 4, Accessory Subunit) is a Protein Coding gene.
-Among its related pathways are HTLV-I infection and Regulation of activated PAK-2p34 by proteasome mediated degradation.
-GO annotations related to this gene include DNA-directed DNA polymerase activity.
+Diseases associated with POLD4 include Autosomal Recessive Non-Syndromic Intellectual Disability.
+Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include DNA-directed DNA polymerase activity.
 An important paralog of this gene is ENSG00000256514.